Gather outdoors at these top places for a picnic around Sydney and NSW.

-Make the most of the spring sunshine by gathering on a patch of grass with family and friends.
+Make the most of the sunshine by gathering on a patch of grass with family and friends.
 From pretty gardens with ponds to parks with playgrounds and waterfront sites, here are some of the most perfect spots for a picnic around NSW.
 We’ve also included inspiration for picking up provisions.

 Where: Moore Park, Sydney